Blog Home

 When searching for job openings, it's essential to prioritize the company's current reputation as a critical factor in your decision-making process.
 By doing so, you can ensure that you're choosing a company who values its employees and invests in their success.

-Because Employer Branding is a growing trend, you may find companies that don't care about their employees and are trying to cover up the cracks.
+Employer Branding is a growing field, but a heads up, you may find companies that don't care about their employees and are trying to cover up the cracks.
 These are companies you may want to avoid.

 Key Takeaways: